yatt-ai/yattie/README.md

 ### MacOS settings to allow screen recording and screenshots

-To allow Pinata taking screenshots and record your screen please make sure you allowed the app to do that by doing next steps:
+To allow Piñata taking screenshots and record your screen please make sure you allowed the app to do that by doing next steps:

 - Choose Apple menu > System Settings, then click Privacy & Security in the sidebar.
 (You may need to scroll down.)
 - Click Screen Recording on the right.
-Turn screen recording on for Pinata
+Turn screen recording on for Piñata

   \*We are working on the solution to make screenshots work also on a dev build.
 This manual will be updated as soon we will have a solution